bonprix/vaadin-excel-exporter/README.md

 1) Exporting the screen data is a frequent task required in most of the applications.
-There are several helper technologies such as POI which help us in bringing the Export feature in place but a developer needs to take it up everytime he wants to implement.
+There are several helper technologies such as POI which help us in bringing the Export feature in place but a developer needs to take it up every time he wants to implement.
 2) Vaadin providing so many components for representation of data such as Table, Tree Table and Grid, which again raises a need for a utility that is easy and configurable to be used with varied component wihtout the pain of writing the logic to generate the Excel.